mjanders6/Minecraft-Installer/README.md

 # Minecraft-Installer
 Light bash script to create a Java Edition Minecraft Server

 I have been using [How to Make Minecraft Server on Ubuntu 20.04](https://linuxize.com/post/how-to-make-minecraft-server-on-ubuntu-20-04/#configuring-backups) to make a solid Minecraft server.
 This also works for Ubuntu 22.04.
+I am essentially breaking up this instructions into executable bash scripts to automate the process.
+I will then test it out in an Ubuntu 22.04 VM to ensure it works properly.

-# Install dependancies
+# Install Dependencies
 - git
 - build-essentials
 - openjdk-21(or latest version)